Ether is the native currency of the Ethereum network and it’s commonly abbreviated to ETH, which is its ticker symbol.

-For most people it’s best to find the most reputable crypto exchange, like Coinbase or Binance, which will offer a way to buy crypto with cash.
+For most people, it’s best to find a crypto exchange, like Coinbase, which will offer a way to buy crypto with cash.

-Copy your wallet address by clicking the "copy" button, and use the same address to send crypto from your exchange.
-You can also consult the FAQ for each exchange below.
+Use the wallet address you copied to send crypto from your exchange.
+You can also consult the FAQ below:

-Please note that these are third parties and we cannot make any guarantees about their service.
+Please note that we cannot make any guarantees about third-party services.

 An example of the "Deposit ETH" window.
-Please do not send ETH to the address above.
+Do not send ETH to the address above.

-Depending on your locality, you may be able to buy directly with a credit card.
+Depending on your locality, you may be able to buy directly with a credit or debit card.